refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-In the final version of `<ProductEdit />` component, we are implementing the same form field control, state management, submission and error handling functionalities as the `<ProductCreate />` component implemnted above.
+In the final version of `<ProductEdit />` component, we are implementing the same form field control, state management, submission and error handling functionalities as the `<ProductCreate />` component implemented above.
 We're doing them with the `onFinish` object, `register()` and `handleSubmit()` methods.
 We are accessing the errors with the `formState.errors` object.
 We are also using more or less the same daisyUI classes for buttons and form fields.

 Additionally, we are setting the current option of the `<select />` dropdown with `setValue()` method destructured from `useForm()` hook.